MaximilianLS98/presentationWeekTwo/README.md

-# Roman and Arabic number converter
+# Roman / Arabic number converter
 ## And FizzBuzz "Machine"

 This is a project made during our SALT bootcamp for our second week presentation.